HewlettPackard/python-storage-clients/doc/source/index.rst

 * ERROR
 * FATAL

-Bug report
+Bug reports
 -------------------------------------
+If you have found a bug, please create an `issue in GitHub <https://github.com/HewlettPackard/python-storage-clients/issues>`_.
-Just mail me: Ivan Smirnov <ivan.smirnov@hpe.com>
+And do not hesitate to contact me: Ivan Smirnov <ivan.smirnov@hpe.com>